JoeStrout/Farmtronics/ROADMAP.md

 - When a bot tries to break something its tools aren't strong enough for (e.g. a large stump with the default axe), it causes a dialog to briefly appear and the player farmer to jitter in place, even if they are nowhere near the bot.
 - Under certain circumstances, when two bots are moving at the same time (perhaps onto the same space?), one of them may disappear.

-## Coming Soon

-- Bots no longer lose their inventory when picked up.
-- You can get or set the name of a bot as `bot.name`, and these names persist across saves and pick-up/set-down.
-- Tile information (e.g. from `bot.ahead` or `Location.tile` now includes characters (players and NPCs).

 ## Unscheduled Future Version

 The following features are definitely things we want to include, but they have not yet been scheduled for a particular version.